"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 So lost in her despair, she almost missed Anna's next words.

 "So, I'm gonna be going to high school next year, and maybe we could have lunch together like we did before?
-And laugh at teachers behind their back, and make fun of the really mean ones."
+And laugh at teachers behind their back, and make fun of the really mean ones.
+I always loved how you'd draw doodles of them in my notebook."

 If no one knew Anna was her sister, if no one knew of their familial connection, Anna could easily have a wonderful high school experience.
 Anna always made new friends effortlessly, peers and teachers alike.
 But if anyone ever got wind of Elsa being Anna's older sister…